 Camera – Pixel 4a offers the best photos at this price, and then some

-The Pixel 4a has the best camera you’ll find at this price, and then some.
+The Pixel 4a is the best camera phone you’ll find at this price, and then some.
 It’s even better than some flagship phones I have reviewed that come close to £/$1000.
 This shouldn’t come as much of a surprise if you’ve ever used or heard about Pixels before.

 The single 12-megapixel f/1.7 sensor on the back of the Pixel 4a lacks the versatility you’ll find on multi-sensor arrays, however it continues the Pixels dominance when it comes to picture processing and low-light shooting.

 You’ll find most phones can take great daylight pictures if the lighting is good and there’s nothing ‘getting in the way’.
 With the Pixel 4a, you can shoot in much more challenging conditions and the Live HDR+ does all the hard work.
 I took the phone out shooting on a very bright day and it managed to pull great shots out even with the sun getting it in the way.
 It doesn’t overexpose and the colours it produces are more accurate than anything you’ll find on a competing phone this price.

 Once again the trademark contrasty, high dynamic range pictures of the Pixel series are here.
 I still find the colours the most appealing out of any phone going.
 It captures the atmosphere of a sunset and the sheen from a car in a way other phones don’t.